MazenAli/Car-Registration-Donostia/index.md

 # How to Transfer Your EU Registered Vehicle to Donostia, Basque Country, Spain

-Hello and welcome to my step-by-step guide to the unnecessary complicated process of registering an EU vehicle in Donostia, Basque Country.
+Hello and welcome to my step-by-step guide to the unnecessary complicated process of registering a EU vehicle in Donostia, Basque Country.
 As a prerequisite, you will need your NIE, residency ("empadronamiento"), and a Spanish phone number for this.
 You need to do the steps in this order, sequentially, as each step requires the last.
 For all papers, it's best to bring the originals and 2–3 copies, although they *should* usually make copies themselves.

+## Date: June 15th, 2024

 ## Step(s) 0: Prerequisites